biggestcookie/unity-ci-template/README.md

 # Unity Game.CI Template

 This repo contains a GitHub Actions folder with premade [GameCI](https://game.ci) actions for building a Unity project for Windows 64-bit, MacOS, and WebGL.
-In addition, the `build-desktop` workflow is configured to create a release with your build files as well as automatically delete build artifacts after the release is created (both to combat GitHub's limited free artifact storage quota -- release uploads do not count towards the quota).
+In addition, the `build-desktop` workflow is configured to create a release with your build files as well as automatically delete build artifacts after the release is created (both to combat GitHub's limited free artifact storage quota -- release uploads do not count towards the quota), and the `build-webgl` workflow automatically pushes builds to GitHub Pages for the repo.

 Feel free to this GitHub template when creating your repo, or copy this repo as a `.zip` then copy the included `.github` folder to your own project.